marc2332/bliss/doc/docs/shell_logging.md

 ## Electronic logbook

-The user can use [elog_print](shell_std_func.md#elog_print) and [elog_add](shell_std_func.md#elog_add) to send "comment" messages to the logbook.
+The user can use [elog_print](shell_std_func.md#elog_print) and [elog_add](shell_std_func.md#elog_add) to send "comments" to the logbook.